OWASP/www-project-dep-scan/info.md

 ## Overview

-Welcome to the home of the OWASP dep-scan project! dep-scan is a fully open-source security audit tool based on known vulnerabilities, advisories, and license limitations for project dependencies.
-Both local repositories and container images are supported as the input, and the tool is ideal for CI environments with built-in build-breaker logic.
+Welcome to the home of the OWASP dep-scan project! dep-scan is a next-generation security and risk audit tool based on known vulnerabilities, advisories, and license limitations for project dependencies.
+Both local repositories and container images are supported as the input, and the tool is ideal for integration with ASPM/VM platforms and in CI environments.

 ## External Resources